sachinchoolur/lightGallery/site-astro/src/content/docs/hash-drivers.md

     engine open correctly under the other.
 Nothing about your links changes.
--   All updates use **replace semantics**, so stepping through slides never floods the browser history; back closes the gallery.
+-   All updates use **replace semantics**, so stepping through slides never floods the browser history.
 -   Traversing history entries (back/forward) moves the gallery to the matching slide, and removing the `lg=` marker closes it.
 -   The enhancement is never load-bearing: an explicit